Spacial/awesome-systools/README.md

 - [Introduction to MQTT](https://blog.teserakt.io/2018/11/01/introduction-to-mqtt/)
 - (pt-br) [A Internet das Coisas no Brasil](https://igarape.org.br/a-internet-das-coisas-no-brasil/) - Instituto Igarapé
 - [jerryscript](https://github.com/jerryscript-project/jerryscript): Ultra-lightweight JavaScript engine for the Internet of Things.
+- [UNDERCLOCKING THE ESP8266 LEADS TO WIFI WEIRDNESS](https://hackaday.com/2019/01/04/underclocking-the-esp8266-leads-to-wifi-weirdness/): Sometimes the best hacks come from the most basic of questions.
+In this case, [CNLohr] was wondering what would happen if he started to reduce the clock speed of the ESP8266’s Baseband PLL (BBPLL) while still trying to communicate with it.
+- [Saleae](https://www.saleae.com/): Saleae builds the world’s most loved logic analyzers.

 ---

 ## Fun